cuttle-cards/cuttle/docs/setup-development.md

 [nodeJs](https://nodejs.org/en/) lets you create & run web servers in javascript (along with other fancy system-level stuff not needed for this project).
 Both the client and server depend on node as the main system-wide dependency.
 The download comes with npm (node package manager) which you'll use to install the project-specific dependencies.

-**Currently version 16.xx.xx of node is required** as this is the latest version compatible with this project.
-You can [download node 16 here](https://nodejs.org/en/blog/release/v16.16.0/) or use [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) to manage multiple node versions (recommended for longer term nodejs development).
+**Currently version 18.xx.xx of node is required** as this is the latest stable version of node.
+You can [download node here](https://nodejs.org/en/) or use [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) to manage multiple node versions (recommended for longer term nodejs development).

 **NOTE** When running on your local computer, signup/login only stores credentials on your computer and in memory.
 Shutting down the server wipes the in-memory database along with all game & account data.